Horsham Airport

 Horsham Airport (IATA: HSM, ICAO: YHSM) is located 3 NM northwest of Horsham, Victoria, Australia.
 The terminal is called the "Wade Memorial Terminal".

-It's home to local aviation clubs; crop dusting firms; a DELWP air base to support fire-fighting and occasional military aircraft; The Horsham Aeromedical Transfer Station which includes two ambulance bays and services patients not just from Horsham, but from surrounding districts as well.
+It is home to local aviation clubs; crop dusting firms; a DELWP air base to support fire-fighting and occasional military aircraft; The Horsham Aeromedical Transfer Station which includes two ambulance bays and services patients not just from Horsham, but from surrounding districts as well.

 In 2021 a $211,000 upgrade took place, with works including: runway pavement reconstruction, new guidance lighting and the installation of a new backup power generator.
 The upgrades were made possible after Horsham Rural City Council successfully applied for and matched $105,591 in Federal Government funding which was announced in 2020.

+Gliding

+The Horsham Flying Club hosts a gliding competition, Horsham Week, held yearly at the airport in the first week of February since 1967.